-For the first time we are also voluntarily sharing our GMCA wide ethnicity pay gap.
+This will be the second time we are also voluntarily sharing our GMCA wide ethnicity pay gap.
 We hope by publishing the ethnicity pay gap annually it will drive progress in diversifying our staff groups ethnicity representation and be used as a reporting tool to assist with embedding a diverse and inclusive culture within the GMCA.

-In this document we compare our GPG results year on year between March 2019 - present, timelining the changes and improvements.
-The comparison of March 2020 GPG results alongside the March 2019 results conveys the changes and improvements GMCA are making as an organisation to decrease the gender pay gap and increase gender equality amongst our Uniformed and Support staff alike.
-GMCA's figures compare favourably with the published Gender Pay Gap figures for companies that have reported in 2020.
+In this document we compare our GPG results year on year between March 2020 - March 2021, timelining the changes and improvements.
+The comparison of March 2021 GPG results alongside the March 2020 results conveys the changes and improvements GMCA are making as an organisation to decrease the gender pay gap and increase gender equality amongst our Uniformed and Support staff alike.
+GMCA's figures compare favourably with the published Gender Pay Gap figures for companies that have reported in 2021.